gourab337/19BCS118/README.md

 Name- Gourab Chakraborty
 Roll No- 19BEC014

-Resources folder contains Problem Statements and some static datasets.
+# Problem Statements and Statistical Datasets(Static) for Covid 19 can be found in Resources Folder